RPG Invesco S&P 500 Pure Growth ETF

 Margins & Cash Generation

-Looking at margins from gross to free cash flow, gross margin sits at 53.99%, operating margin at 25.73%, and free cash flow margin at 26.82%.
+Looking at margins from gross to free cash flow, gross margin sits at 57.45%, operating margin at 30.88%, and free cash flow margin at 30.25%.
 Gross margins are constructive — not exceptional, but indicative of businesses with reasonable unit economics.
-At this level, operating margins reflect businesses that are scaling with discipline without dramatic cost pressure.
+Exceptional operating margins signal that overhead costs are well managed relative to the revenue base.
 Outstanding free cash flow margins signal businesses that convert revenues into cash at rates that support both reinvestment and shareholder returns.
 All three margin layers are constructive, pointing to a portfolio where quality of earnings is high and cash generation is reliable.

 Growth & Forward Outlook